casualsurvivors/casualsurvivors.github.io/content/sons of the forest/guides/silencer/index.md

 {{< /lead >}}

 ## Silencer in Sons of the Forest
 The Silencer is a [Pistol](/sons-of-the-forest/guides/pistol/) attachment used to make your shots silenced.
-To combine the Silencer with the Pistol, you will need the [Pistol Rail](/sons-of-the-forest/guides/pistol-rail/) to do so.
+Combine the Silencer with the Pistol to add the attachment.

 ## Requirements to Obtain
 **Varries** - Some items require the player to solve a puzzle or use other collected items to obtain.
 For example, you may need to dig into the ground to find an item, so in situations like that, you will need a Shovel.
 Please check each item's location requirements for more information.